Eximchain/EximchainWallet/README.md

 The rest of the components are there to support the two contract call screens.
 Realstically, any of the calls made through this tab can also been done through the Contracts tab, but the governance tabs have further built in further checks to prevent users from submitting "bad" transactions that will later be rejected by the blockchain.
 That being said if there is a situation in which a "bad" transaction goes through our ui, rest assured, the governance smart contract will still not accept the transaction as it is not supported by the given state of the contract.

 TODO: Dataflow from redux to the governance tab

-- What pieces of the data is needed from the state in redux
+As far as the app is concerned, any state data that needs to be reset or carried over from the various tabs is stored through redux on master component state called the App State.
+Defined inside the app state are the core pieces of code that makes the rest of the application function.
+Listed below are some of the app states and what they control
 - The app state contains:
-    - config
-    - notifications
-    - onboarding
-    - ens
-    - wallet
-    - customTokens
-    - rates
-    - deterministicWallets
-    - swap
+  - config (chain config aka. the variables defining which network you are connected to as well as the block explorer you want to link to when viewing transactions through an external source)
+  - notifications (multipurpose notifications that can be accessed throughout the app to inform the client of useful bits of information)
+  - onboarding (the modal that shows how to use the app for the first time as well as storing the information about whether the user has opened this app before)
+  - ens (ethereum name service.
+The state in here is not relevant to the changes that this wallet has made)
+  - wallet (the wallet that is currently active should be undefined if no wallet is currently active, furthermore the values in here should be reset whenever clicking to a different tab/section of the app)
+  - customTokens (contains information about erc20 tokens that the client may want to keep track of)
+  - rates (This feature is currently broken and unused in our wallet because it queries information about the current pricing of etherum/bitcoin which are no longer relevant to this wallet)
+  - deterministicWallets (Related to the wallet, and describes the dpath of a particular private key/seed phrase of a wallet you are using)
+  - swap (keeps track of bitcoin/ethereum swap rates as well as swap rates of other erc20 tokens currently not in use by our wallet)
-    - transaction
+  - transaction (the current transaction that is being constructed)
-    - transactions
+  - transactions (a local transaction history that is searchable)
-    - message
+  - message (a message that is being constructed)
-    - addressBook
+  - addressBook (a local storage of human readable names to addresses)
-    - gas
+  - gas (defines all things related to gas in a transaction)
-    - schedule
+  - schedule (keeps track of transactions that you want to schedule for a future date)
+  - routing (passes in a routerReducer for navigating throughout the app however the usage of the implementation throughout the app is poor)

+- What pieces of the data (selectors) is needed from the app state in redux
+  - toChecksumAddress (a function to turn an address to it's checksummed version)
+  - wallet (the wallet and related functions of the current activated wallet)
+  - currentTo (the current receipient or receiver of a transaction)
+  - contracts (list of contracts from local storage)
+  - isValidAddress (a function that runs a checksum for a given address to maintain validity
+- What pieces of app state is set. (actions)
-    - routing
+  -

 - How the contract abi is stored
   - Grabbing the contract abi
   - Passing the functions through to the costlycontractcall component